-A Recreation program for children in Grades 1-4 is sometimes available.
-Activities are scheduled throughout the school year for approximately six weeks at a time.
+A Recreation program for children in Grades 1-4 is available at some point during the school year.
+Activities are scheduled throughout the school year for approximately 6-8 weeks at a time.
 Signups will take place through an online system and is offered on a first-come, first-serve basis.
 Depending on when the program is offered (before-school or after-school), transportation to and from the sessions are the responsibility of the parent.
 More information will be included at the time of registration.